sokooltools/SwitchTo/README.md

 you will get an informational message indicating the need to provide at a minimum one 'argument'.

-If you run SwitchTo with a particular window ëtitleí as an argument which does not exist in the current list of running processes, you will receive a warning message - with no window being brought forward.
+If you run SwitchTo with a particular window ‚Äòtitle‚Äô as an argument which does not exist in the current list of running processes, you will receive a warning message - with no window being brought forward.